Streetcars in Reno, Nevada

-For over two decades in the early twentieth century, there existed a network of streetcars in Reno that served as the main mode of public transit in Reno, Nevada, United States.
+For over two decades in the early twentieth century, streetcars served as the main mode of public transit in Reno, Nevada, United States.
 The system consisted of a streetcar network in the area of Reno and Sparks, Nevada, as well as an interurban line between Reno and the Moana Springs resort.

 Reno's streetcar network operated from Thanksgiving Day in 1904 to September 1927.

-To the present day, the early twentieth century streetcar network in Reno, Nevada is the only streetcar or light rail system that has ever operated in the state of Nevada.
+The early twentieth century streetcar network in Reno is the only streetcar or light rail system that has ever operated in the state of Nevada.

 History

 Background

 There were only a few settlers in the Reno area after 1850, until the discovery of silver in the Comstock Lode which led to a silver rush in the area and resulted in more settlers in Reno.
 By January 1863, the Central Pacific Railroad (CPRR) had begun laying tracks east from Sacramento, California, in order to connect with the Union Pacific Railroad at Promontory, Utah, and form the First transcontinental railroad.
 Once the railroad station was established, the town of Reno officially came into being on May 9, 1868.
 In 1871, Reno became the county seat of the newly expanded Washoe County, replacing the previous county seat, located at Washoe City.

 After the opening of the Transcontinental Railroad, branch railroads began to connect with the first Transcontinental Railroad.
 For example, the Virginia and Truckee Railroad was extended to Reno in 1872, which provided a boost to the new city's economy.
 These railroads hauled lumber from Carson City to the mines, and ore from the mines out to the main Transcontinental Railroad.
 In 1885, the University of Nevada (then called Nevada State University) moved from Elko to Reno.

+Franchises were granted to various business groups for street railways in Reno during the late 1800s, though these and other less-serious schemes to bring streetcar service to the city at that time went unrealized.